 Today, about 20 painted churches are still standing, and many are located in or around Schulenburg, which is why people sometimes call them the Painted Churches of Schulenburg.

 We visited 5 Painted Churches in the area.
 Below is the order we visited the churches.
-While all are really nice churches with beautiful painting and interesting histories, the St. Paul Lutheran Church in Surbin, Texas was a bit out of the way and we would skip it next time.
+While all are really nice churches with beautiful paintings and interesting histories, the St. Paul Lutheran Church in Surbin, Texas was a bit out of the way and we would skip it next time.

 Saint Mary’s Catholic Church, Praha, Texas